Application for admission is made by submitting application materials to the Graduate School:

 Letter of application describing applicant’s educational and professional experiences, his/her reasons for pursuing a master’s degree in instructional technology, and the contributions that the applicant hopes to make after completing the degree.

-A satisfactory score on the Miller Analogies Test or the verbal, quantitative and analytical portions of the Graduate Record Examination and an undergraduate grade point average of 3.0 are expected for admission.
+An undergraduate grade point average of 3.0 is expected for admission.
 However, admissions decisions are based upon several factors, and where other factors of success warrant, individuals who fall below the established criterion in one of the areas may be considered for admission.